Old Fashioned Porcupine Meatballs

 Pour the sauce evenly over the meatballs.

-Bake uncovered for 1 hour.
+Bake, covered with foil, for 1 hour.

 Serve over mashed potatoes, rice, grits, egg noodles, or on buns for a delicious meatball sandwich.

-Tips and Suggestions
+Tips

-- Skip the tomato sauce and use jarred spaghetti sauce instead
+- Skip the tomato sauce and use jarred spaghetti sauce instead.

 - Refrigerate leftovers in an airtight container up to 3 days.